Talking about Pinterest and sharing my strategies is one of my favorite things to do.

 Unless your pin is at the top, you won’t get much traffic from it.

-That’s why having articles that are ranking is so important and valuable.
+That’s why having articles that are ranking high is so important and valuable.

 Because you get constant traffic and you don’t need to do anything about it.